2022 Mercedes-Benz E-Class

 Which E-Class does Edmunds recommend?

-The E 450 is the sensible pick of the E-Class lineup.
+We think the E 450 is the sensible pick of the E-Class lineup.
 Its 362 horsepower is more appropriate for a car of this size than the E 350's 255 hp, and it also comes standard with all-wheel drive.
-Among the E-Class' available options, the Driver Assistance package is a near-must as it adds expected luxury car features such as adaptive cruise control and lane keeping assist.
+Among the E-Class' available options, the Driver Assistance package is a near-must as it adds expected luxury car features such as adaptive cruise control and lane keeping assistance.

 Mercedes-Benz E-Class models

-The base E 350 is only available as a sedan, while the E 450 can be had as a sedan, coupe, convertible (also known as Cabriolet) or wagon.
+The base E 350 is only available as a sedan, while the E 450 can be had as a sedan, coupe, convertible (also known as Cabriolet) or wagon (also known as All-Terrain).
 Meanwhile, the AMG E 53 is available as a sedan, coupe or convertible.
 The model name's number correlates to the kind of engine the car is equipped with, but otherwise standard features are broadly similar.

 E 350